Taritsyn/LibSassHost/README.md

 ###Windows
 In your system must be installed Visual Studio 2013, 2015 or 2017 with C++ support.

-To build the libSass on Windows:
+To build the LibSass on Windows:

  1. Open `libsass.sln` in Visual Studio.
  2. Select the **Configuration** and target **Platform**, and build the solution.